paperai/LightJATS.jl/LightJATS.md

 Wrapper element for a chemical expression, reaction, equation, etc. that is set apart from the text; includes any number, label, or caption that accompanies the chemical expression.

 ## [code](https://jats.nlm.nih.gov/archiving/tag-library/1.1d1/n-ty80.html)
+A container element for technical content such as programming language code, pseudo-code, schemas, or a markup fragment.

 ## [def-list](https://jats.nlm.nih.gov/archiving/tag-library/1.1d1/n-4hx0.html)
 List in which each item consists of two parts: (1) a word, phrase, term, graphic, chemical structure, or equation, that is paired with 2) one or more descriptions, discussions, explanations, or definitions of it.